aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 [Q4] SELECT sql_no_cache count(id) FROM weather WHERE station_name = 'EAGLE MTN' and type = 'Weak Cold';
 ```

-## 2. Tune
+## 4. Tune a query

-In real world, based on the type of wait events, schemas, resource utilisation the tuning approach varies.There are many ways you can take appropriate corrective actions like tune the server parameters, tune a query by re-writing it, tune the database schemas or even tune the code(App,DB).
+In real world, based on the type of wait events, schemas, resource utilisation the tuning approach varies.
+There are many ways you can take appropriate corrective actions like tune the server parameters, tune a query by re-writing it, tune the database schemas or even tune the code(App,DB).

 *Disclaimer: Since this is a lab environment, we have used our liberty to add indexes on the schema for tuning exercise as this does not requires us to touch the app or to rewrite the query.** However in real world, each use case differs and therefore its essential to fully understand the columns and its purpose and how your business logic is going to use it before adding indexes. always test the changes on test/staging environment before making it into production environment.*

 In this section, we are going to take the queries from the  *slow_query_final.log *and we are going to take advantage of explain plan to understand the bottleneck and how to fix them.
 We will also compare the *plans* before and after fixing queries.

-### Index
 *[Q1] CALL update_temp ;*

 ```sql